Schengen Visa from India - Simplified Application Process

-With AtlysHome, you can avoid the hassle of traveling to a visa application center and waiting in long lines.
+With AtlysHome, you can avoid the hassle of travelling to a visa application centre and waiting in long lines.
 Simply choose a location that's convenient for you, and an Atlys representative will come to you to collect your biometric information.
 It's that easy!

 Filling out the visa application form is the first step in scheduling a France visa appointment.
 After that, you must visit the [VFS website to schedule your appointment].

 Here's an example of how a Schengen Country VFS appointment page looks:

 If you have already completed the form online, you must select "View More" for the second option.
 Then, click "I accept - Book an appointment immediately in India to begin scheduling an appointment."